 2. Learn from the experts

-The Centre for Career Action has plenty of free resources to teach you how to shine in an interview.
+The Centre for Career Development has plenty of free resources to teach you how to shine in an interview.
 Their one-on-one drop ins, mock interviews, and workshops will give you new skills and strategies specific to your target jobs.

 3. Prepare your questions

 In co-op interviews, you'll typically get the opportunity to ask questions at the end of the interview.
 This is a great way to gain more insight about the job logistics, including what you'll be responsible for, the salary, and the office culture.
 When employer rankings come out, you'll have a better understanding of the advantages and disadvantages of each job, and be prepared to weigh your options.

 Things move fast in the Tatham Centre, and employers will typically interview their candidates consecutively.
 It's important to arrive 15 minutes early to be sure you're prepared in case there are changes to the schedule.

 Being well dressed is another important part of the interview - you may feel great decked out in your dad's old baby blue suit from the 70s, but showing up to your interview looking like Austin Powers may not be your best first impression (although it would be memorable).
 Get familiar with business and business casual dress codes and dress the part!
 Your personality will have a chance to shine in the way you choose to answer the interviewers' questions.

 Info sessions are on-campus events hosted by recruiters to help promote working for their company and give insight on their company culture.
 They're a great way to network and get to know the company in a more informal setting.